 /request_kyc

-Starts KYC verification process on a registered user handle.
+Starts KYC verification process on a registered user_handle.
 This call triggers to KYC application to be sent.

 The request body at this endpoint is the header_msg JSON object.